ServiceCounter

 DINT

-Indication of how many days until the next maintenance is due
+Indication of in how many days the next maintenance is due

 diServiceSinceDay